by Yang/wdaehn and OlliW, with videos by alcurtis93, descriptions refer to firmwares v2.xx

-- You don't have to worry if your USB-TTL adapter is a 5 V adapter or not, the pins on the STorM32 board we are going to connect it to are 5 V tolerant.
+- You don't have to worry if your USB-TTL adapter is a 5 V adapter or not, the pins on the STorM32 board which we are going to use are 5 V tolerant.

 - Connect the USB-TTL adapter to the STorM32 board at the pins labeled RC (!).
-The firmware is NOT programmed via the UART port, NOT via the USB, but via the RC pins.
+The firmware is NOT programmed via the UART port, NOT via the USB port, but via the RC pins.

 - Connect the STorM32 board via USB to the computer.
 We are not using this connection yet, but we power the board via USB.